Rosalía: 1992–2016: Early life and career beginnings

-Rosalia Vila Tobella was born in Sant Cugat del Vallès, Catalonia, in 1992, although she was raised in Sant Esteve Sesrovires, Baix Llobregat.
-Born to a family with no musical background, she is the youngest daughter of María Pilar Tobella Aguilera, who runs Suprametal, SA, a family company specialising in metalworks for windows.
+Rosalía Vila Tobella was born in 1992 at a hospital in Sant Cugat del Vallès, Catalonia, although she was raised in Sant Esteve Sesrovires, Baix Llobregat.
+Born to a family with no musical background, she was named after her maternal grandmother Rosalía Aguilera Torres, who was born in Òdena.
+She is the youngest daughter of María Pilar Tobella Aguilera, who runs Suprametal, SA, a family company specialising in metalworks for windows.
 Her father, José Manuel Vila, was born in Cudillero, Asturias, to a Galician father from Vigo and a mother from Ávila, with one of his grandfathers being born in Cuba.
 Her parents separated in 2019.
 Rosalía has an older sister, Pilar "Pili" Vila (born 1989), who works with her as her stylist and creative director.

 Rosalía expressed interest in the performing arts at an early age, especially after discovering the discography of Camarón de la Isla.
-She began her musical education at the Taller de Músics.
-She did a six-year course at the academy.
-She began attending class at the Raval school, later transferring to the Superior School of Music of Catalonia.
-She also worked on her own as an independent singer at weddings and musical bars, for which she was paid "a little over 80 euros or in exchange for dinner".
+She began her musical education at the Taller de Músics., where she completed a six-year course.
+She then began attending class at the Raval school, later transferring to the Superior School of Music of Catalonia.
+She graduated in 2017.
+During this time, she also worked as an independent singer at weddings and musical bars, for which she was paid "a little over 80 euros or in exchange for dinner".
 During that time, Rosalía met many underground Spanish artists who would later become successful, such as La Zowi, Yung Beef, Kaydy Cain, Hinds and María Escarmiento.